The best conversion rate experts in the world get 1 our of 3 a/b tests…

 [Tweet “Compare your financial & your #analytics records to be sure you’re acting on reliable figures.”]

 Before determining your next big winner in an A/B test on an e-commerce website, take note of the two steps mentioned above.
 Firstly, make sure that you are collecting the right data that you can rely on.
 Secondly, pair the conversion rate with additional metrics.
 Forgetting about these steps may lead you into proclaiming a winner, which boosts your conversion rate and sales, but leaves you with less money in your pocket.

 Do you want to come up with great testing hypotheses for your next A/B tests?
 I bet you do!
-If I bet right, you should get our Ultimate Conversion Rate Optimization Toolkit which unveils our strategies that we use with our clients to dramatically increase their conversion rates.
+If I bet right, you should get our Ultimate 115-point Ecommerce Optimization Checklist which we use with our clients to dramatically increase their conversion rates and sales.